How to scale Product Demos

 And yesterday, the time had come for my Windows computer (an Intel NUC): the upgrade to Windows 11 was available.

-This is always a special moment, as there is the not unjustified worry that it will somehow go wrong.
-Keyword: "never change a running system!".
-But hey, he who dares not!
+This is always a special moment, as there is a not unjustified concern that things will somehow go wrong.
+Catchphrase: "never change a running system!".
+But hey, nothing ventured!
 The data is not on the machine anyway, system reset point created and off you go ...

 ... and an hour later I could log in again.
 That feels like a small IT miracle.
 Now it's time to get familiar with the new features.
 Here's to your upgrade going as smoothly.